Azure/azure-kusto-spark/docs/KustoSource.md

   The export options do not support the _OutputDataFormat_ which is defaulted to _parquet_, _namePrefix_ which is a new directory specifically for the current read, _compressionType_ is defaulted to snappy and the command also specifies _compressed_ (to create .snappy.gz files), to turn extra compression off - it can be set to _none_ (**not recommended**) i.e .option("kustoExportOptionsJson", "{\"distribution\":\"per_node\"}")
 >Note: Connector versions >= 3.1.10 will automatically set useNativeParquetWriter=false if Spark version < 3.3.0 as Kusto service uses now vectorized parquet writer introduced in this version.
 Do not set to true for lower versions as it will fail.
+Users are advised to move to Spark 3.3.0 to leverage this new great performance enhancement on both Spark side and Kusto service side.

 #### Transient Storage Parameters
 When reading data from Kusto in 'distributed' mode, the data is exported from Kusto into a blob storage every time the corresponding RDD is materialized.